If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Always ensure your AirPods are completely dry before using them or placing them in the charging case.
+• Ensure all components are 100% dry before placing them back in the charging case.

 Best Way To Clean AirPods